Huang-CL/Magrathea/README.md

 ## Build your own planet model ##

-MAGRATHEA is built for model flexibility with transparent storage structures for equations of state (EoS).
+MAGRATHEA is built for model flexibility with transparent storage structures for equations of state (EoS) and phase diagrams.
 We make it easy for users to build a reproduceable model and cite the material measurements that have gone into the model.

 The built-in EoSs for various planet building materials and phases are listed in the file `EOSlist.h`.
 The detailed definition of each one can be found in `EOSlist.cpp`.